justusschock/template-repo-python/README.md

 You might want to customize your package-name.

-To do this, you simply have to rename the `template-repo` directory to whatever you want.
+To do this, you simply have to rename the `REPO_NAME` directory to whatever you want.
-> Make sure, to also change it in [line 32 of your setup.py](setup.py#L32), or you won't be able to install your package anymore!
+> Make sure, to also change it in [line 75 of your setup.py](setup.py#L75), or you won't be able to install your package anymore!

 ### Python Package Metadata